AuroraMaster/react-native-ohos-library/en/react-native-gesture-handler.md

 ## Use Codegen

+Version >= @react-native-ohos/react-native-gesture-handler@2.14.18, compatible with codegen-lib for generating bridge code.

 this repository  release package that end with rc.x has been adapted to `Codegen` , generate the bridge code of the third-party library by using the `Codegen`.
 For details, see[ Codegen Usage Guide](/en/codegen.md).

 ## Link

+Version >= @react-native-ohos/react-native-gesture-handler@2.14.18 now supports Autolink without requiring manual configuration, currently only supports 72 frameworks.
+Autolink Framework Guide Documentation: https://gitcode.com/openharmony-sig/ohos_react_native/blob/master/docs/zh-cn/Autolinking.md

-Currently, HarmonyOS does not support AutoLink.
+Currently, Version <= @react-native-oh-tpl/react-native-gesture-handler@2.14.17@deprecated does not support AutoLink.
 Therefore, you need to manually configure the linking.

 Open the `harmony` directory of the HarmonyOS project in DevEco Studio.